-Associations are known for providing high-caliber training programs to their members.
+Associations are known for providing high-caliber educational programs to their members.
 But do your prospective members know this?
-Increasingly, no. Google has created more competition for your association’s training and education.
+Increasingly, no. Google has created more competition for your association’s conferences, training courses, and other educational content.
 Luckily, Google can also be the solution.

 Google’s Rise in Importance for Associations